Economics of Estuaries

 Estuaries, the transition zones where rivers meet the sea, provide the focal point around which coastal communities grow.
 The local bay or sound nurtures a high quality of life and maintains the health and traditions of our communities.

 An estuary is also a tremendous economic resource which provides jobs to coastal communities.
-The U.S. coasts generate more than 28 million jobs.
+The U.S. coasts generate roughly 56 million jobs.

-These jobs come from commercial and recreational fishing, which alone employ 1.5 million people and contribute $111 billion to the nation’s economy.
+Many of these jobs come from commercial and recreational fishing, which alone employ 1.7 million people and contribute $212 billion to the nation’s economy.
 And it’s important to keep in mind that:

 - Estuaries produce more food per acre than the most productive mid-western farmland;

-- 75% of commercial species depend upon estuaries for their primary habitat, spawning grounds, and nursery areas; and
+- 75% of commercial fish and 80-90% of recreational fish species depend upon estuaries for their primary habitat, spawning grounds, and nursery areas;

 - Estuaries do far more for our economy than supporting industries and providing jobs.
 Estuaries provide significant “services” which directly benefit Americans.
 For example, estuaries protect landowners from flood waters and provide important buffers that protect water quality by filtering runoff.